Standing Orders - Courtroom 2014

-If another case is set the same day, it is within the court's discretion as to which case will proceed, whether to hold the other case for trial, reschedule the trial, or transfer the case to the Presiding Judge for immediate reassignment for trial.
-The
+If another case is set the same day, it is within the Court's discretion as to which case will proceed, whether to hold the other case for trial, reschedule the trial, or transfer the case to the Presiding Judge for immediate reassignment for trial.

 FINAL TRIAL CONFERENCE

-Each party is responsible to provide to the Court and opposing counsel courtesy copies of the trial materials seven days before the Trial Conference date.
+Each party is responsible to provide to the Court and opposing counsel printed copies of the trial materials seven days before the Pre-Trial Conference date.
 In a Jury trial the materials should include the following:

 Given as modified_____

-11) In a bench Trial, the Parties are to submit a memorandum of law, not in excess of five pages, summarizing their respective legal theories with cited authority
+- In a Bench Trial submitted materials shall include all of the above items except #10 and #11.
+In addition, in a bench Trial, the Parties are to submit a memorandum of law, not in excess of five pages, summarizing their respective legal theories

-Exhibit lists are to be exchanged between parties seven (7) days prior to the Final Trial Conference with a copy to the judge.
-Exhibits are to be pre-marked, such as “Plaintiff’s Ex.#1" or “P’sEx.#1".
-Do not move for admission into evidence in front of jury unless agreed.
+Exhibit lists are to be exchanged between parties seven days prior to the Final Trial Conference with a copy to the judge.
+Exhibits are to be pre-marked, such as “Plaintiff’s Ex.#” or “P’sEx.#1.”
+Do not move for admission into evidence in front of jury

 Speaking objections are not allowed.
 If needed, ask for a side bar.
 Do not instruct a witness or juror.
 If necessary, request the court to instruct.
 Do not address each other in front of jury; address the court.

 You may bring a court reporter if you wish, but CourtSmart is the official record.
-Daily copy is available through CourtSmart.
+Daily copy is available though CourtSmart.

 Rule 213 objections concerning the scope of a witness’ testimony during trial shall be taken in chambers.
 Proponent of testimony must point to disclosure of deposition testimony supporting testimony.